IGLADI/AmICompatible/README.md

 rm ./terraform/azure/windows/*.tfstate* > /dev/null 2>&1
 ```

-**Note:**: You will need to wait for the resources to be deleted before running the script again.
+> ℹ️ You will need to wait for the resources to be deleted before running the script again.

+### VM Image Issues

 If you encounter any issue while terraform deploys a specific VM image: